Cleveland Clinic Lerner Research Institute Logo

 Correlated data

 "Correlated data" refers to multiple observations obtained from the same "region of interest" (ROI).
 For example, in a study of appendicitis screening, each patient may be imaged by two different "modalities" (i.e., plain X-ray film versus digitized images).
-So, then, there will be 2 different images (plain film vs digitized image) of Patient X's appendix, and each image will be assigned a separate rating.
-Therefore, a single ROI (Patient X's appendix) yields 2 observations (1 from each imaging modality).
+So, then, there will be two different images (plain film vs digitized image) of Patient X's appendix, and each image will be assigned a separate rating.
+Therefore, a single ROI (Patient X's appendix) yields two observations (one from each imaging modality).
 When comparing the accuracy (AUC) of plain film to that of digitized imaging, we must take into account the fact that the 2 AUCs are correlated because they are based on the same sample of cases.

 Clustered data